 You’ve noticed that usually when you feel a skipped beat or fluttering—palpitations—it’s very soon after settling into bed for sleep.
 Why is this?

-For this article I consulted with Robert M. Davidson, MD, a cardiologist with SignatureMD, www.signaturemd.com.
-I, a layperson, speculated that the cause of a fluttering or seemingly skipping heartbeat, soon after getting into bed, was anxiety and stress.
+The cause of a fluttering or seemingly skipping heartbeat, soon after getting into bed, is anxiety and stress.

 Now that we know it’s usually stress and anxiety, fretting about the next day’s tasks, that causes palpitations or fluttering, just what is the mechanism behind this annoying phenomenon?